 If your £2,000 per month spousal maintenance order dated May 2013 is now due for variation, you would need to find out the relevant index figure from the Office of National Statistics.
 By way of example, the RPI figure for February 2014 (254.2) and for February 2013 (247.6), and calculate £2,000 x 254.2/247.6=£2053.
 Your maintenance would therefore need to increase by £53 to have the same purchasing power in May 2014 as it had in May 2013.

 Link to the Bank of England site to have a look at the impact of inflation over the years, with the assistance of some rather compelling graphics:

-* Cardiff University report by Hilary Woodward with Mark Sefton: http://orca.cf.ac.uk/56702/Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+* Cardiff University report by Hilary Woodward with Mark Sefton: http://orca.cf.ac.uk/56702/Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.